spennell/JRDevopsInterview/README.md

 3. Scheduler Container

-   1. Does not need project code, requires dependencied defined in the **requirements.txt** file
+   1. Does not need project code, requires dependencies defined in the **requirements.txt** file

    2. Set the following ENV variables